Mwajiduddin/Adding-a-client-to-a-Windows-Server-domain-controller-virtual-machine-in-Azure/README.md

 <h3>Step 7: Generating many additional users in Powershell and logging in as one of the users</h3>

 Go into the Domain Controller VM, search up "Powershell ISE" in the Windows search bar, run it as administrator, copy the script below then click on the file icon on the top left corner and paste the script's content and hit the green play icon.
-Essentially we are creating 1,000 users each with the password of "Password1" and you can see this populated in the "EMPLOYEE" OU.
+Essentially we are creating 1,000 different users each with the password of "Password1" and you can see this populated in the "EMPLOYEE" OU.

 <details>